How To Catch Any Fish

 Rainbow trout eat a number of different types of lures, including spinners, spoons, plugs, and jigs in the 1"-3" size range.
 I like to pack a wide variety as trout can often turn on to one lure and turn off to another that they were biting the day or even the hour before.
 I once caught 13 in a row in about an hour fishing with a small green and yellow plastic jig.
 I then ran out of green and yellow jigs and switched to an identical jig in brown and yellow that looked almost the same and couldn't buy a bite.
 I switched back to the one torn up green and yellow jig I had left and immediately caught a few more.
 Like with any kind of fishing, it pays to observe people who are catching fish and see what they are using.

 If I had to pack just one lure for trout it would be a small silver and blue Kastmaster spoon.
 It also catches most other types of game fish that live in the same lakes and streams which is a plus.
 I also like silver with red.
 It casts great and has a nice erratic action.
 You can cover a tremendous amount of water, including various depths, with these due to how far you can cast them.
 My second choice would be a Panther Martin spinner in Rainbow Trout color.
 For both the spinner and the spoon I usually just use a steady retrieve.
 As soon as I feel a strike I set the hook.
-Lots of different spinners and spoons work well in different conditions; see the ones linked below.
+Lots of different spinners and spoons work well in different conditions.
 When fishing in a stream or river, it usually makes sense to cast across and let your offering swing in the current while retrieving.

-If I'm in a spot where I can see the trout or they are otherwise concentrated for some reason in relatively clear non-moving water, my choice would be a green and yellow rubber jig such as a Lip Ripperz (see link below) or Sierra Slammers.
+If I'm in a spot where I can see the trout or they are otherwise concentrated for some reason in relatively clear non-moving water, my choice would be a green and yellow rubber jig such as Sierra Slammers.
 Those will usually entice a strike from fish you can see when the other lures won't get a look.
 Cast the jig to where the trout are, let it sink, twitch it occasionally, and let it sink again.
 Work it back in that manner and then repeat.
 Experiment with the speed of retrieve based on how the trout react.
 Almost all bites will come on the fall, and it takes some practice to detect those bites.
 A highly visible jig like the one pictured below can help detect a strike because you can see it disappear when a trout grabs it.
 If you want the trout to hold onto the jig a little longer you can try tipping it with a mealworm and/or adding fish attractant.
 I don't usually use scents on metal lures, but plastic lures hold scents well.
 Scents are especially important in still murky water.

 Picture